ChiaraGiacomelli/NPM_CRC/README.md

 The analysis is done within specific envirnments as described in the [Riboseq pipeline installation page](https://github.com/Bushell-lab/Ribo-seq/tree/main/Installation)

-The exact composition of the environment used for these analysis is in the Riboseq_environment.yml and RNAseq_environment.yml files in the Environment subfolder
+The exact composition of the environment used for these analyses is in the Riboseq_environment.yml and RNAseq_environment.yml files in the Environment subfolder

 ## Matching with proteomics data